F0903/mpv-rife/README.md

 2. Run the script.
 3. Enjoy!

+The provided .gitignore file will ignore all other files by default, so you can pull new changes easily if needed.

-**NOTE:**
+> **NOTE:**
-With TensorRT enabled, the first launch of a media file with specific resolution and specific RIFE config will take a million years, but it will launch eventually!
+> With TensorRT enabled, the first launch of a media file with specific resolution and specific RIFE config will take a million years, but it will launch eventually!

 ## Configuration (recommended)